OpenGATE/opengate/docs/source/user_guide.md

 ## Simulation

 Any simulation starts by defining the (unique) `Simulation` object.
-The generic options can be set with the `user_info` data structure (a kind of dictionary), as follows:
+The generic options can be set with the `user_info` data structure (a kind of dictionary), as follows.
+You can print this `user_info` data structure to see all available options with the default value `print(sim.user_info)`.

 ```python
 sim = gam.Simulation()